 Lack of Historical Financials.
 Iroquois Valley REIT was formed on September 23, 2016 and had no financial activity until the reorganization effective December 31, 2016.
 As such, the financial information prior to 2017 contained in this Offering is that of Iroquois Valley LLC.
-Iroquois Valley REIT is presenting the financial results of Iroquois Valley LLC which it believes approximate the financials of Iroquois Valley REIT had the current corporate form been in existence during the period presented.
-While the financial data presented on is based on both discussions with accountants and Iroquois Valley REIT's knowledge of financial reporting, there could be material deviations in the figures presented and those reported by the accountants in a future audit report.
+Management believes that the financial results of Iroquois Valley LLC approximate the financials of Iroquois Valley REIT had the current corporate form been in existence during the period presented.
+While the financial data presented on is based on both discussions with accountants and Iroquois Valley

+REIT's knowledge of financial reporting, there could be material deviations in the figures presented and those reported by the accountants in a future audit report.